wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

      "episodes", F.col("_embedded.episodes")
   ).drop("_embedded")
   ```
-- We can select a single string field from a `array[struct]` type column (an array of struct type elements) to create a
+- We can select a single string field from an `array[struct]` type column (an array of struct type elements) to create a
   column from this that will be of type `array[string]`.
 - In our example we have a column named 'episodes' of type `array[struct]` and one string typed field is named 'name'
   ```python